smithy-lang/smithy/designs/operation-input-output-and-unit-types.md

 To encourage models to utilize the `@input` and `@output` traits, built-in validation will be added to Smithy.

-When an operation does not define input or output explicitly a WARNING validation event will be emitted with the ID `OperationMissingInput` or `OperationMissingOutput`.
-This can be avoided by explicitly assigning the input or output of an operation to a shape, including `smithy.api#Unit`.

 If an operation input targets a shape other than `smithy.api#Unit` that is not marked with the `@input` trait, a WARNING validation event is emitted with the ID `OperationMissingInputTrait`.
 A similar event with an ID of